Which Tiny House Water Heater Should I Buy? Advice From A Full Time Tiny Houser

 BUY NOW

-If you’ve considered the other Eco Temp model but want something that’s going to be more reliable for your house in everyday use, this is a great option.
-The L10 is designed to be used on a house for everyday use at 2.9 GPM, where the L5 is more for camping applications.
+If you’ve considered the previous Eccotemp model but want something that’s going to be more reliable for your house in everyday use, this is a great option.
+The L10 is designed to be used in a house every day at 2.9 GPM, where the L5 is more for camping applications.

-At $349, this strikes a very good balance of cost vs. value.
+At $349, this strikes a very good balance of cost versus value.
 I’ll be upfront and say that this company is a lower-tier manufacturer from China relative to Rinnai, but I’ve found they do a good job for the price.
-While you can see the products are no frills, they do a decent job with the important things.
+While you can see the products are no frills, they perform where it matters.

-This one is also an outdoor mounted version, so venting is a breeze and it also runs on propane, which I find to be the easiest fuel source.
+This one is also an outdoor-mounted version, so venting is a breeze.
+It also runs on propane, which I find to be the easiest fuel source.

 Rheem RTEX-11 hot water heater